 It’s not just mud.
 Soil is pretty important, for all kinds of reasons including us being able to grow food and flowers, and not having to walk around on rocks all the time.
-But what is soil, and what’s in soil, and how can that brown stuff that we walk over every day be partly responsible for not only plant life, but the life of animals that eat it and even on the whole climate?
+But what is soil, and what’s in soil, and how can that brown stuff that we walk over every day be partly responsible for not only plant life, but the life of animals and even on the whole climate?
 This week we’ll be exploring all of the above including appreciating earthworms and looking at why planting lots of trees is normally a great thing but can actually be a bad idea in some places.
 Oh, and somehow I’ll try to make all these things tie in together.
 Enjoy!

 What is soil?

 Broadly speaking, soil is a mixture of air, water, tiny rock particles and dead plants and animals.
-The amount of rock particles or water, and the degree to which the dead stuff is broken down and decomposed, as well as the types of plants and animals that have decomposed all determine what type of soil is present in an area.
+The amount of rock particles or water, and the degree to which the dead stuff is broken down and decomposed, as well as the types of plants and animals that have decomposed, all determine what type of soil is present in an area.
 This can include things like nutrient rich peat which has no rocks and where dead material isn’t fully decayed, clay which has little air and is often quite waterlogged, chalky soil through which water passes quickly, and sandy soil which has large rock particles and so plenty of air between them.
 Through their content the soil can provide plants with water and nutrients from whatever minerals and elements are present.

 However, soil is not simply a dead pile of nutrients.
 It is actually a dynamic habitat of its own that is teeming with life.
 As you’ll have noticed, despite the majority of soil being dead stuff you generally don’t see bones and internal organs lying around mixed with stone particles when you head out to the back garden… I hope.
 That’s because these things have been decomposed, meaning there needs to be a steady supply of decomposers sitting in the soil ready to turn anything dead into a broken down nutritious form that plants can access.